candycat1992/PencilDrawing/README.md

 * **inputs**

-	Include some test images from the website of the publishers (http://www.cse.cuhk.edu.hk/leojia/projects/pencilsketch/pencil_drawing.htm) and other images.
+	Include some test images from <a href="http://www.cse.cuhk.edu.hk/leojia/projects/pencilsketch/pencil_drawing.htm" target="_blank">the website </a> of the publishers and other images.

 * **pencils**